 1. Go to Settings on your iPhone, click on your Apple Id or name, click on iCloud and check “iCloud Photo Library”.
 All your photos would start uploading to your iCloud account servers.

-2. On your Mac, launch Photos and click on photos tab.
-Click on preferences from the Options Menu and then select “iCloud” option.
+2. On your Mac, launch Photos and click on the photos tab.
+Click on preferences from the Options Menu and then select the “iCloud” option.

 Part 6: Download photos from iPhone to Mac using Preview

 Preview is another inbuilt application in Mac OS that can be used to import photos from iPhone to Mac

 1. Plugin your iPhone to your Mac with a USB cable.

 2. Launch Preview software on Mac and select “Import from iPhone” under the file menu.

 3. All photos on your iPhone would be displayed to be chosen from or click on “Import all.”